 It was lunchtime, I was cold and damp… and frustrated.
 I remember wondering if I should stop by.
 There were no cell phones yet, so it would be a proper uninvited drop-in, don’t-cha know!
 (They came from a different time, like my own grandparents, who thought nothing of taking a Sunday drive and showing up unbidden, at the chagrin of those of us who need preparation for visits.
 But I digress.)

 As you might have also guessed by now, I did stop by.
-They were just sitting down to lunch and they set another place at the table, which was SO them!
+They were just sitting down to lunch and simply set another place at the table, which was SO them!
 I stayed about an hour and left with a warm tummy and heart.
 They were as much MY grandparents as my (then) husband’s.

 Grandma & Grandpa Smith were deeply devout Christians who were caretakers in the church, the family and community.
 She made excellent pie and he played the guitar while we sang hymns around the kitchen table.
 There was never a time where family gathered around the television and in fact, I don’t remember them having one.